longol/GraphLearner/README.md

 8th grade students (currently the common core introduces the most basic form of the equation y=mx+b in the 8th grade)

-These changes are present in the new Branch